raditya1117/HoneyBadger/fastapi-testing/article.md

 As you can see, the exception handler is able to access the inputs passed to the API call.

-Custom exception handlers are a great way to handle FastAPI errors of specific type.
+Custom exception handlers are a great way to handle FastAPI errors of a specific type.
 However, it is almost impossible to define and handle every FastAPI error using custom exception handlers.
 To catch and handle any uncaught exception, we can use global exception handlers.

 ## Using a global exception handler in FastAPI